 - Furry Confusion: Downplayed during the animated sequence.
 All of the animal characters are clothes-wearing Funny Animals save for Clyde, a talking but otherwise non-anthropomorphic horse who pulls Shamus the dog's carriage.

 - Getting Crap Past the Radar: Nellie Rubina's story in "A Cover is Not the Book" is implicitly sexual and filled with tree-related Double Entendres.
 Why Mary's singing this in front of children or how it got past the censors is anyone's guess.

 - Good Parents: Michael's main concern is providing for his children's emotional and physical needs.
 He tries to hide their financial woes, for their sake but breaks down talking about it to them when they get home from the bank.

 - Grin of Audacity: When Jack gets over the shock of seeing Mary Poppins fly down on the kite, he grins and says, "As I live and breathe."

 - Growing Up Sucks: Well, not in the usual sense, but Michael and Jane have convinced themselves that their magical adventures with Mary Poppins they were kids were just figments of their imaginations.

 - Happy Ending Override: Subverted; from what we can see the Bankses remained a happy family thanks to Mary Poppins.
 The nanny only returns when a new tragedy strikes Michael's family, long after he's grown up and had his children.

-- Hotter and Sexier: Emily Mortimer, Janes new actress, has stated twice on how this version of Mary Poppins is really sexy.
+- Hotter and Sexier: Mortimer (Jane) has stated twice on how this version of Mary Poppins is “really sexy”.

 - Human Ladder: The leeries combine this with ladder stacking when they are climbing up the side of Big Ben so Jack can reach the clock face.